jmahler/jmahler.github.io/_posts/2014-02-22-interview_questions.md

   Most often this occurs in C when a malloc is performed without a corresponding free.
 There are also functions which internally allocate memory and return a pointer.
-This must be freed to avoid a leak.
+These must be freed to avoid a leak.

   When using Gcc the Valgrind program is great for tracking down